Melifarro19/Valeria-Dzhukich-Portfolio/README.md

 #### Conclusions
 1. Order to assignment conversion is less in peak hours, which means there are not enough delivery persons during such hours.
 2. Average assignment time is bigger in peak hours, which further asserts that there is a shortage of delivery persons in such hours.
+3. Average assignment time is the same in all three districts, but conversion is less in district 3.
+4. Conversion for orders with distance up to 5 km is more than for orders over 5 km.

 ## CONTACTS
 - Email: valeria.chizh@gmail.com